Strategic Choice Cascade: The 5 Strategic Choices

 Practical Guidance

-How to Apply the Strategic Choice Cascade in Your Organization
+How to Apply the Strategic Choice Cascade in Your Organisation

 1. Start with an honest audit.
 Before making new choices, map your current implicit choices.
 What arenas are you actually competing in?
 What is your actual (not stated) way to win?
 This often reveals uncomfortable gaps between intention and reality.

 2. Conduct structured “where to play” workshops.
 Use market segmentation data, customer insight, and competitive analysis to map your potential arenas.
-Evaluate each on attractiveness and the degree to which your organization can win in it.
-This forces prioritization.
+Evaluate each on attractiveness and the degree to which your organisation can win in it.
+This forces prioritisation.

 3. Define “how to win” with specificity.
 Resist the urge toward platitudes like “best quality” or “customer focus.”
 A robust “how to win” states what specific value proposition, delivered through what specific mechanisms, creates genuine preference among specifically defined customers.